scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 to lists that are converted to NumPy arrays :cite:`vanderWalt2011` when the simulation finishes.
 Once the simulation finishes, the derivative is computed using second order Lagrange polynomials, as suggested by Chapra and Canale :cite:`Chapra2010` because the time step is not constant in the simulation.
-Finally, |TC| and the overall ignition delay (if a reactive simulation was run) are sent to the system clipboard to be pasted into a spreadsheet.
-The first stage ignition delay must be found manually because determining peaks in the derivative is currently unreliable, as mentioned previously for experiments.
+Finally, |TC| and the overall ignition delay (if a reactive simulation was conducted) are sent to the system clipboard to be pasted into a spreadsheet.
+The first stage ignition delay must be found manually because determining peaks in the derivative is currently unreliable, as mentioned in `Calculating Ignition Delay`_ for experiments.

 The ``compare_to_sim`` method also plots the experimental pressure trace and any of the simulated pressure traces that have been generated.
 If the simulated reactive pressure trace is generated,